waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functions.rst

    :mod:`builtins` is inserted under that key.
 That way you can control what builtins are available to the executed code by inserting your own ``__builtins__`` dictionary into *globals* before passing it to :func:`exec`.

+   .. audit-event:: exec code_object exec

+      Raises an :ref:`auditing event <auditing>` ``exec`` with the code object as the argument.
+Code compilation events may also be raised.

    .. note::